|Why Submit Your Work to ASE 2018?|

 Publication & Presentation of Accepted Abstracts

-- Full text of accepted abstracts of original work will be published as submitted in the June 2017 print and electronic issues of JASE.
+- Full text of accepted abstracts of original science will be published as submitted in the June 2018 print and electronic issues of JASE.
 Publication of tables and/or graphics will be in color if submitted that way.

-- All accepted abstracts will be included online in the ASE 2017 Original Science Program Planner.
+- All accepted abstracts, both original science and clinical cases, will be included in the free ASE Courses app.

 - All presentations and question-and-answer periods will be in English.
 If presenters need assistance in understanding or responding to questions in English, they are encouraged to have a member of their research group assist them.